Pkrysinski/MongoDB-Social-Network-API/README.md

 - - - - -
 WHEN I test API POST and DELETE routes in Insomnia, THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.
+>DONE:
+    -Can successfully create and delete reactions to thoughts.